A week of toil under the hot sun of Saudi Arabia is behind MB and he has arrived in Dubai for the weekend. Al

-MB is going to jump forward twenty-four hours into his SL trip story and take you all to a small town called Haputale in mountainous area of central Sri Lanka.
+MB is going to jump forward twenty-four hours into his SL trip story and take you all to a small town called Haputale in a mountainous area of central Sri Lanka.
 MB arrived there after a ten-hour foodless overnight train journey, @ circa 7am in the morning.
 But MB will return to that missing twenty-four hours in the weeks ahead, as it was action-packed and full of incident.
 And MB has hundreds of aide memoir pics to help his aging memory.

 The view from Ali’s front patio

 MB alighted from the old train, which was probably around since British colonial days, onto the deserted train station platform at Haputale.
 Like the old days in Ireland, before our ticketing systems went all modern & high tech, one must hand over one’s ticket to the platform supervisor who is waiting at the exit gate.
-MB walked in his direction fiddling in his pocket for his ticket, and wondered if he would find somewhere to stay in this out-of-the-way town in the middle of the the mountains of central SL, hundred of miles from the larger conurbations.
-Like everything else on this trip nothing was preplanned, and MB did not even know if guest accommodation was available in these parts.
+MB walked in his direction fiddling in his pocket for his ticket, and wondered if he would find somewhere to stay in this out-of-the-way town in the middle of the mountains of central SL, hundred of miles from the larger conurbations.
+Like everything else on this trip, nothing was preplanned, and MB did not even know if guest accommodation was available in these parts.
 Little sleep was had in the previous 48 hours, almost none, and the thought of a hungry early-morning wandering around some small deserted mountain-top town did not appeal at that moment.
 Thoughts of tumbleweed entered the brain.